Andrew Goodman (activist): Participation in Freedom Summer

 In the spring of 1964, his junior year at Queens College, Goodman attended a talk by Mississippi civil rights activists Aaron Henry, head of the state's NAACP branch, and Fannie Lou Hamer.
 Henry and Hamer were recruiting students under the age of 21, who with the permission of their parents, would participate in the Freedom Summer project to help register African Americans to vote in Mississippi and to set up Freedom Schools.

 In June 1964, Goodman left New York to teach at a Congress of Racial Equality (CORE) training session for Freedom Summer volunteers at the Western College for Women (now part of Miami University) in Oxford, Ohio.
-In Ohio, Goodman met fellow New Yorker 24 year old Michael Schwerner, an experienced volunteer with CORE, and 21 year old James Chaney, a CORE activist in Mississippi.
+In Ohio, Goodman met 24-year-old Michael Schwerner, a fellow New Yorker and an experienced volunteer with CORE, and 21-year-old James Chaney, a CORE activist in Mississippi.
 The three trained hundreds of Freedom Summer volunteers, mostly students, how to navigate the racism and violence they would encounter in Mississippi.
 At the training, Schwerner learned that one of the Freedom Schools in Mississippi that he had helped to organize at the Mount Zion Methodist Church in Philadelphia had been burned down by the Ku Klux Klan (KKK).
 To investigate, the three men left Ohio for Mississippi by car on June 20.